Are you running a business out of your home?

 How Much Can I Claim?

 The size of your deduction depends on a couple of factors.
 The first factor is the size of the workspace in relation to the home itself.
 This calculation can be done using either the number of rooms you use for business versus the number of rooms in the home, or the square footage of your workspace versus the total square footage of the home.
-For example, if you use one of the nine rooms in your home for business purposes, you can claim 1/9 of the annual expenses.
-That’s 1/9 of the heat, hydro, property taxes, etc.
+For example, if you use one of the eight rooms in your home for business purposes, you can claim 1/8 (or 0.125 or 12.5%) of the annual expenses.
+That’s 1/8th of the heat, hydro, property taxes, etc.

 The second factor in the workspace calculation is the daily use of the space.
 For example, if your home office doubles as the kids’ playroom, an extra bit of math is required.
 You’ll need to determine the percentage of time you use the room for business.
 If the kids rule the room until bedtime, you may use the room for only 4 hours a day for business.
-If this is the case, you’ll divide 4 by 24 (hours in a day) to determine the percentage you actually use the room for business purposes.
+If this is the case, you’ll divide the 4 hours a day the room is used for business by 24 hours in a day, which is 0.1667 or 16.67% of the time that the room is used for business purposes.